 People with an exquisite sensitivity to toxic chemicals are often called “canaries.”
 The name comes from the old practice of miners who took canaries with them into the mines; if the canary died from toxic air in the shaft, the miners had time to escape with their lives.People with chemical sensitivities are the canaries of the modern world.

 So how does a person develop chemical sensitivities?

 I remember back during Snowapalooza issues of access to public transportation were discussed.
 While this survey from WSDOT won't keep the snow from falling it might help take care of some other impediments to travel.
 Please share freely.

 At some point, most of us have experienced some

 difficulty with traversing a badly cracked sidewalk or trying to cross

 a busy street.
-Imagine the added challenge of these situations for people with disabilities.
+Imagine the added challenge of these situations for

 A new on-line survey has been created for people to report their experience regarding the accessibility of public roadways and roadside features, such as: